Konrad1991/paropt/cran-comments.md

 ## Test environments
 * local Ubuntu Linux, R 4.2.2
 * win-builder (oldrelease, devel and release)
 * rhub: "macos-highsierra-release"  "macos-highsierra-release-cran"

 ## R CMD check results
-There were no ERRORs or NOTEs.
+There were no ERRORs or WARNINGs.

-1 Warning for:

-D:/RCompile/CRANpkg/lib/4.2/ast2ast/include/etr_bits/vec.hpp:46:7: warning: 'etr::VEC<double>::nrows' will be initialized after [-Wreorder]
-D:/RCompile/CRANpkg/lib/4.2/ast2ast/include/etr_bits/vec.hpp:45:7: warning: 'int etr::VEC<double>::ncols' [-Wreorder]
-D:/RCompile/CRANpkg/lib/4.2/ast2ast/include/etr_bits/vec.hpp:101:3: warning:   when initialized here [-Wreorder]

-This is due to code imported from the package 'ast2ast'.
-As ncols and nrows are independently initialized the order is not important here.
+There was one NOTE:
+* checking installed package size ...
+NOTE installed size is  7.7Mb sub-directories of 1Mb or more: libs   5.7Mb

 ## Downstream dependencies